Get access to Protocol

 Jessica Rosenworcel won't talk about what everyone really wants her to talk about.
 She can't.
 But what she says about everything else speaks volumes to the question she refuses to answer.

-Rosenworcel is widely considered among the frontrunners to lead the Federal Communications Commission under a Biden administration.
+Rosenworcel was widely considered among the frontrunners to lead the Federal Communications Commission under a Biden administration, and on Thursday she was nominated by President Biden to serve as acting chair.
 She's the longest-serving Democrat on the commission, boasts two decades of communications policy work, and has spent years cultivating close relationships with left-leaning groups around Washington, D.C., who consider her a pivotal, and particularly forceful, ally on issues like net neutrality and expanding broadband access.

 But when Rosenworcel speaks about all telecommunications topics, she does so with a remarkable level of gravity and intensity.
 Her diatribes about the digital divide and Section 230 are punctuated with evocative phrases like "shame on us" and "we have to stop looking the other way."
 She's wonky, serious and relentless in her strong critiques of the current administration.